Strong dollar creating headwinds to US businesses – DW – 10/27/2022

-Currencies are depreciating around the world and wreaking havoc on economies.
-But as the strong US dollar hits foreign demand, some American businesses are also experiencing painful losses.
+A rising US dollar is eroding other currencies and wreaking havoc on economies.
+But It also hits demand for US exports, causing American businesses painful losses.

 https://p.dw.com/p/4Ih1D